baxicat/FUTURE-crAcK-OMG-1111-11/README.md

 Ok, future crack by ASCENDIDK_

-Idk who is this, maybe its NoName :)
+Idk who is this, maybe its NN :)

 Its retard kid released "his own crack of future client" in GUMA